danrector/resume/README.md

 Specialized in handling VIP/large account cases.
 Was tasked with monitoring all VIP interactions and was the main point of contact for VIPs in 1st tier support.

 **Freelance Web Development** (January 2017 - March 2018)
-Worked on freelance projects using React.js.
+Worked on various small projects while continuing to expand his knowledge of web development.

 **Intern @ [VenturX](https://venturx.ca)** (July 2016 - December 2016)
-MEAN full stack developer.
+Worked as a MEAN full stack developer.
 Responsible for triaging and resolving bugs, implementing new frontend features, and server maintenance/deployment.

 ### Education: